Real-Time Scoring Technology for Street, Park, Vert & Big Air Events

 Roller freestyle emerged in the late 1980s when inline skates with their characteristic four-wheel configuration revolutionized the skating world.
 Unlike traditional quad roller skates, inline designs offered greater speed and maneuverability, opening new possibilities for aerial tricks and technical grinds.
 The sport exploded in popularity during the early 1990s, paralleling skateboarding's mainstream breakthrough.

-Arlo Eisenberg, Chris Edwards, and Matt Salerno pioneered the aggressive inline movement, establishing the foundation for modern roller freestyle.
+Arlo Eisenberg and Chris Edwards pioneered the aggressive inline movement, establishing the foundation for modern roller freestyle, with Matt Salerno emerging as a leading figure in the mid-1990s.
 These early innovators transformed simple transportation devices into tools for artistic expression and athletic competition.
-The first organized roller freestyle competitions appeared in California skateparks around 1991-1992, featuring rudimentary judging systems based on skateboarding models.
+The first organized roller freestyle competition series appeared in the mid-1990s, with the National Inline Skating Series (NISS) launching around 1994, featuring judging systems based on skateboarding models.

 The inclusion of inline skating in the inaugural X Games 1995 marked a watershed moment for roller freestyle.
-ESPN's platform catapulted the sport into global consciousness, introducing household names like Taïg Khris, Eito Yasutoko, and Fabiola da Silva.
+ESPN's platform catapulted the sport into global consciousness, creating a platform that would showcase athletes like Fabiola da Silva (debuting 1996), Taïg Khris (debuting 1997), and Eito Yasutoko over subsequent years.
 The X Games roller freestyle format established standardized competition structures, including Street, Vert, and Park categories that remain fundamental today.

 Professional roller freestyle competitions proliferated throughout the late 1990s and early 2000s.
 Events like the Aggressive Skaters Association (ASA) World Championships and FISE World Series created international competition circuits.
 This golden era saw explosive trick progression, with athletes pushing technical boundaries through innovations like switch-ups, 1080-degree spins, and complex rail combinations.